adamggrim/forecast-command/README.md

     Once `forecast-command` is installed, call `forecast` from the command line.

-    For a forecast in Celsius, you can also call `forecast -c` from the command line.
+    For a forecast in Celsius, you can also call `forecast -c`.
 For a forecast in Fahrenheit, you can call `forecast -f`.

 2. **Enter a temperature scale**

-    If you did not already indicate a temperature scale, the program will prompt you to enter one:
+    If you did not already indicate a temperature scale, the program will prompt you for one:

     ```
     Enter a temperature scale (Celsius [C] or Fahrenheit [F]):